drazdra/UNN/README.md

  - ? = "a known pattern related to a typical, normal reply"
  - "garbage+?" = "tokens typically coming in a reply when nothing else familiar is detected".

 If you send a typical *templated* request with garbage, the neural network will generate a sensible reply right away, because the template tokens act in the same way as "?".
-The model was already trained on how to reply when the only detectable pattern is the template pattern amidst some noise.
+The model was already trained on how to reply when the only detectable signal is the template pattern amidst some noise.

 And upon this, we finish the "input" block.